 The Magic of Weaving Together the Values That Drive Me

-Art making and strengthening a sense of community.
-These are two of my highest values.
-When I was in graduate school, I had the opportunity to travel to Nicaragua twice over the course of two years to meet with community leaders and discuss (and experience) how art making can foster a deeper sense of community.
+When I was in graduate school, I had the opportunity to travel to Nicaragua twice over the course of two years to meet with community leaders and discuss (and experience) how art therapy can foster a deeper sense of community.
 These were some of the most powerful experiences in my graduate school training, and in my work as an art therapist.

-When I find opportunities to bring together the things I value most, I experience a deep sense of awe.
-The experience in Nicaragua brought together more than just art making and building community.
 I was able to deepen my experience of curiosity in getting to experience the food, the culture, and the local markets we visited in Granada.
 There were opportunities for learning through attending talks by elders about the history of the community, and through spending time with the mayor who was only 28 years old at the time.
-I deepened my passion for adventure during a small boat tour of the volcanic islands in Lake Nicaragua, getting to swim in a volcano crater lake, and checking out the local zip line where the locals recommend zipping down upside down.
-Which I tried, of course.

-When I begin working with a new client in my psychotherapy practice in San Francisco, I ask about values.
-Some of the initial responses I receive might include family, friendship, and perhaps a passion like music.
 These are important, of course, but I’m curious about the things that are more difficult to pinpoint.
 The values that drive us.
 Creativity.
 Meaningful work.
 Authenticity.
 Service.
 Courage.
 Movement.
 We can identify when something is a value when we can see a thread woven throughout our past experiences, especially in the memories that are most significant or meaningful.
 And when we stray too far from our values, there’s usually a visceral feeling; for me there’s a dull hum that I’m missing something.

 Every few months, I take some time to reflect on my values and determine whether the choices I’m making are in alignment with what’s most important to me.
-If there’s a gap or a void, I try my best to get back into alignment.

-When I find opportunities to bring together several of my values in one experience, I grasp it with both hands.
-The discovery of trail running has allowed me to deepen my values of nature, connection, community, competition, and adventure.
 Living in a tiny house for four years allowed me to experience simplicity, adaptability, independence, and self-discipline.
 At times, I stop to remember how scrambled my brain feels when I haven’t dedicated time and space for creativity by drawing in my sketchbook, writing, or listening to live music.

 What makes you feel alive?